 If you feel they are not engaging with you, ask them what success would like for them in that role.
 Are there metrics you have to meet?
 What kind of skills do their top performers have?
 Asking them questions related to their last question turns the interview into more of a conversation.
 That is exactly what you want to happen instead.

-The questions got vaguer as the interview went on, instead of more specific.
+The questions got vaguer as the interview went on, instead of being more specific.

 They highlighted the negative.

-If they keep talking about how you don’t have a skill or experience for the position and won’t move on, then they’re trying to say you’re not qualified.
+If they keep talking about how you don’t have a skill or experience for the position and they won’t move on from that topic, then they’re trying to say you’re not qualified.
 If you don’t have what they’re looking for, they may be trying to let you down indirectly.

-Do not badmouth your past or current employer in a job interview.
-No matter how many rotten things you have had to deal with or insane situations you’ve been in, do not badmouth your past or current employer.
-If you’re in a legal situation with your previous boss, still don’t say anything negative.
+Don’t ever badmouth your past or current employer in a job interview!
+No matter how many rotten things you have had to deal with or insane situations you’ve been in, don’t badmouth your past or current employer.
+If you’re in a legal situation with your previous boss, please still don’t say anything negative.

-If you need catharsis, see a counselor.
+If you need to vent about a past job, please talk with a trusted friend or a counselor.
 A job interview is not the time for that.
 The hiring manager is there to see if you’re a good fit for this new job.
-So complain to your friends, your family, your pet, or your plant, but don’t air those grievances at a job interview.
+So complain to your friends, your family, your pet, or your plant, but please don’t air those grievances at a job interview.
+While the hiring manager might not know who you worked with before and might be sympathetic, their job is to find the person who would be a good person to hire.
+Venting about a past (or current) job just makes you sound like you can’t handle it – even if you’re completely justified.
+After all, your old boss or coworker isn’t there to defend themselves, so complaining comes across the wrong way.
 Keep it positive so they think positively of you!

 At no point did the interviewer speak highly of the company or try to “pitch” it to you.